Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Introduction

 The goal of this paper is to explore the idea of positivity for the noncommutative differential geometry of quantum groups.
-In particular, we show that the covariant line bundles over an irreducible quantum flag manifold, endowed with their Heckenburger--Kolb calculus, are either positive, flat, or negative, \textbf{Theorems~\ref{thm:threeway}} and~\textbf{\ref{thm:posnegLINEs}}.
+In particular, we show that the relative line modules over an irreducible quantum flag manifold endowed with its Heckenberger--Kolb calculus, are either positive, flat, or negative, \textbf{Theorems~\ref{thm:threeway}} and \textbf{\ref{thm:posnegLINEs}}.
 Furthermore, we are able to distinguish between these three cases using cohomological information, \textbf{Corollary~\ref{cor:cohomology.pos.neg}}, in the form of the recently established noncommutative Akizuki--Nakano identities \cite[Corollary 7.8]{OSV}.

 Positivity in noncommutative differential geometry is a concept that has been formulated only recently in the companion paper~\cite{OSV}.
-These two papers are part of a series exploring the noncommutative complex geometry of quantum homogeneous spaces \cite{MMF2,MMF3,OSV,DOS1,DOSII} based around the notion of a noncommutative K\"ahler structure, as introduced by the third author in \cite{MMF3}.
-In this context, the classical Koszul--Malgrange theorem~\cite{KoszulMalgrange} allows for an obvious noncommutative generalisation of the definition of a holomorphic vector bundle.
-As in the classical setting, every Hermitian holomorphic vector bundle has a uniquely associated Chern connection \cite[Proposition 4.4]{BeggsMajidChern}.
-In \cite{OSV} it is observed that the definition of a positive line bundle extends directly to the noncommutative setting.
+These two papers are part of a series exploring the noncommutative complex geometry of quantum homogeneous spaces \cite{CQHKS,DOKSS,MMF2,MMF3,OSV} based around the notion of a noncommutative K\"ahler structure, as introduced in \cite{MMF3}.
+In this context, the classical Koszul--Malgrange theorem~\cite{KoszulMalgrange} allows for an obvious noncommutative generalisation of the definition of a holomorphic module.
+As in the classical setting, every Hermitian holomorphic module has a uniquely associated Chern connection \cite[Proposition 4.4]{BeggsMajidChern}.
+In \cite{OSV} it is observed that the definition of a positive line bundle extends directly to the noncommutative setting, where we call them \emph{positive line modules}.
 Building on this observation, a corresponding Kodaira vanishing theorem can be formulated and the definition of a noncommutative K\"ahler structure can be refined to give the definition of a noncommutative Fano structure.
-The implied vanishing of cohomologies makes it possible to calculate holomorphic Euler characteristics.
+As shown in \cite{OSV}, the implied vanishing of cohomologies for Fano structure makes it possible to calculate noncommutative holomorphic Euler characteristics.